sahilrajput03/sahilrajput03/README.md

 - YAGNI principle: You aren't gonna need it.
 Don't over engineer and assume that everything must be fully customizable and flexible.
 This is something that software engineers run often into: making highly customizable solutions for the sake of unwanted ("un-needed") flexibility.
 It can be more difficult to maintain and evolve.
 - Talent (quality/perfection) < Hardwork < **Consistency**
 - Ips: 192.168.1.4 (a), 192.168.1.21 (d), 192.168.1.11 (r)
-- I prefer making notes in Google Doc rather than in markdown or any other software like notion because I am very much satified by the features provided by Google Doc and I already know how to use Google Doc (WYSIWYG):
-	- *Below are some features of Google Doc that you might helpful too:*
-		- Notes are about more about note making experience than to refer notes.
-In Google Docs the experience of notes making is awesome.
-		- give people exclusive acces using email for read or write permissions
-		- can be published to web via direct link using "Publish to web" feature.
-You can find it here "File > Share feature > Publish to web".
-		- can be embedded in websites, this is particularly useful when you want some content to be automatically updated which is present in a google document.
-This could be really helpful thing particularly for non coders.
-You can get the embed code for the document by going to "File > Share feature > Embed".
-Here is an [example](https://sahilrajput.com/vocab.html) which you can check and you can actually view the source code of the html page via `option + cmd + u` (macos) or `ctrl + u` (on mac/linux).
-		- Faster editing process than markdown.
-		- Better editing experience than markdown.
-		- There is syntax language to be learned if you use markdown.
-		- Google Doc is editable on Google Doc with awesome experience.
-	- 🚀 If you're want to edit markdown you can use typora or obsidian to edit files in WYSIWYG experience.
 - You only loose information which you don't want to make accessible.
 - **Why AWS** (any cloud) over Raspberry pi
 	- Raspberry pi needs re-installation of OS if linux gets messed up.